readingoutreach/Reading-Festival-Outreach-2016/_posts/2016-08-24-festival-town-24ampm.md

 ## Parking

-Limited parking is available at the [Carey Centre](http://www.careybaptistchurch.org.uk/about/contact/)

-Alternative parking is available at [Q-Park in Chatham Place](http://www.q-park.co.uk/parking/reading/q-park-chatham-place).
+Parking is available at [Q-Park in Chatham Place](http://www.q-park.co.uk/parking/reading/q-park-chatham-place).

 ## Afterwards ...
 We will break for lunch about 1pm to share and encourage others and to eat lunch.